Birational classification of pointless del Pezzo surfaces of degree 8: Introduction

 \end{theorem}

+A geometrically rational surface $X$ admitting a structure of a conic bundle is called a~\textit{relatively minimal conic bundle} if the Picard number of this surface is $2$.

-Note that a minimal surface $X$ is called \textit{birationally rigid}, if for any birational \mbox{map $X \dashrightarrow X'$} to a minimal surface $X'$ one has $X' \cong X$ (for the precise definition of~birational rigidity in general case and some properties see e.g. \cite{Ch05}).
-But in this definition relatively minimal conic bundles (i.\,e. the conic bundles with the Picard number $2$) are~usually considered as minimal surfaces.
-Actually in Section $4$ we show that a pointless del Pezzo surface $X$ of degree~$8$ with $\rho(X) = 1$ is birationally equivalent to (non-minimal) del Pezzo surfaces of degree~$6$ admitting a structure of relatively minimal conic bundle.
+Let $X$ be a minimal del Pezzo surface with $\rho(X) = 1$ or a relatively minimal conic bundle.
+The surface $X$ is called \textit{birationally rigid} if for any birational \mbox{map $X \dashrightarrow X'$,} where $X'$ is a minimal del Pezzo surface $X'$ with $\rho(X') = 1$ or a relatively minimal conic bundle, one has $X' \cong X$ (for the precise definition of~birational rigidity in general case and some properties see e.g. \cite{Ch05}).

+In Section $4$ we show that in general case a pointless del Pezzo surface $X$ of degree~$8$ with $\rho(X) = 1$ is birationally equivalent to a (non-minimal) del Pezzo surface of degree~$6$ admitting a structure of relatively minimal conic bundle.
 For a given surface $X$ these surfaces are parametrised by quadratic extensions $F/\ka$ such that $X_F(F) \neq \varnothing$.
-Therefore $X$ is not birationally rigid in terms of \cite{Ch05}.
+Therefore~$X$ is not birationally rigid.

+Let us recall that the \textit{index} $I(V)$ of a variety $V$ is the greatest common divisor of~the~degrees of closed points on $V$.
+We give a description of birationally rigid del Pezzo surfaces of~degree~$8$ in the following theorem.

+\begin{theorem} Let $\ka$ be a perfect field, and let $X$ be a del Pezzo surface of degree $8$.
+Then the following assertions are equivalent.